This post may contain affiliate links. Read the full disclosure

 - DAY 16: CHRISTCHURCH

-16 days was a great amount of time to see a large portion of the South Island, however, if you have less time you can still see most of these things by driving an extra hour or so a couple of times.
+16 days was a great amount of time to see a large portion of the South Island, however, if you have less time, you can still see most of these things by driving a little further each day.

 Find a complete review of our campervan.